csscomb/csscomb.js/README.md

 The main feature is the [sorting properties](#sort-order) in specific order.
 It was inspired by the same-named [@miripiruni](https://github.com/miripiruni)'s [PHP-based tool](https://github.com/csscomb/csscomb).
-This is the new JavaScript version, based on powerful CSS parser [Gonzales](https://github.com/css/gonzales).
+This is the new JavaScript version, based on powerful CSS parser [Gonzales PE](https://github.com/tonyganch/gonzales-pe).

 ## Installation